gigaai/docs/wordpress/bot-builder.md

     - If you select `Text`, you'll see a Content text box.
 Which allows you define what message content to response.
     - If you select `Click`, you'll see a dropdown which allows you select what button which people click to response.

-- In `Response with` drop down, select a [message type](message-types) to response.
+- In `Bot answer with` drop down, select a [message type](message-types) to response.
 Note that `Receipt` is not available for Bot Designer since it requires dynamic data.